Nancy Wilson Songs

 Sometimes I’m Happy

-One of the songs sent as a demo to Capital Records by her manager John Levy.
-This version recorded for her debut album featuring the arrangements of Billy May and featuring a star-studded big band.
-This tempo allows Nancy to show of her ability to sing lyrics that have phrases that almost tumble over each other, and needless to say she doesn’t falter.
+One of the songs sent as a demo to Capital Records by her manager John Levy, this version recorded for her debut album features the arrangements of Billy May and featuring a star-studded big band.

 From the album Like In Love (1960)